 Not all Colosseum secrets are accessible with a regular ticket or tour.
 Visiting the Colosseum underground and third ring requires a licensed guide and a special reservation.
 But you are in luck!
-Our Rome Colosseum Underground Tour offers a full experience.
+Our tour of Underground and the Belvedere of the Colosseum offers a full experience.

 Each year, thousands of travelers struggle to get the opportunity to explore the underground and third ring of the Colosseum.
 The demand is huge, but the office issues only 250 reservations per day.
 However, you can easily be one of the chosen ones.
 Booking our VIP Colosseum Underground Tour guarantees you special access to the usually restricted areas.